-Bayesian biogeographic analyses
+Biogeographic analyses

 Given the overall small number of lineages in many regions, we caution that all biogeographic analyses are likely to lack power with respect to estimating ancestral areas or precise absolute rates of dispersal.
 For these reasons we did not follow recent analyses of other Melanesian geckos (Oliver, Kraus, Austin, Tedeschi, O’Brien & Maddock, 2024) and divide New Guinea into its constituent regions, such as the East Papuan Composite Terrane and Northern Terranes.
 While some Gehyra taxa do appear to be associated with some of these regions, the low number of lineages makes our dataset suboptimal for testing for regions of origin and patterns of dispersal at this finer scale.
-In a similar vein, in the absence of outgroups, and given poor sampling of the small number of Asian Gehyra (only one out five described species), we refrain from making any comments about the ancestral area for the entire Gehyra radiation.
+In a similar vein, in the absence of outgroups, and given poor sampling of the small number of Asian Gehyra (only one out five described species), we refrain from making any comments about the ancestral range for the entire Gehyra radiation.
 Rather, our analyses are focused on understanding relative patterns of dispersal and diversification across insular Melanesia and continental Australia.

 Patterns of dispersal across Australasia and the Pacific were initially estimated on the fixed 96-taxon tree using BEAST X (Baele, Ji, Hassler, McCrone, Shao, Zhang, Holbrook, Lemey, Drummond & Rambaut, 2025), treating distribution area as a discrete general-time-irreversible character (i.e., with separate forward and reverse relative rates between areas).
 This biogeographic model is analogous to the GTI DNA substitution model, which has 12 relative rates for forward and reverse changes between nucleotides and an absolute substitution rate.
 The ancestral areas for each node, and the number of transitions of each type, were recorded for each Markov chain Monte Carlo (MCMC) sample (using the ancestralTreeLikelihood and MarkovJumps functions); convergence was monitored in Tracer v1.7, and results were collated and visualised using LogCombiner and TreeAnnotator in the BEAST X v10.5 package (Baele et al., 2025).
 In total, four runs of each analysis were performed, and the details of the MCMC parameters are in the supplied xml scripts, with relevant annotations (Table S1).